goldfirere/units/README.md

  -  __`Data.Metrology.SI.Types`__

-    This module exports several useful types for use with the SI.Units module, which it depends on.
-For example, `Length` is the type of dimensioned quantities made with `Meter`s.
+    This module exports pre-defined unit type synonyms for SI dimensions, convenient for use with the SI.Units module.
+    For example, `Length` is the type of quantities with unit `Meter`s and with numerical type `Double`.

  -  __`Data.Metrology.SI.Prefixes`__

     This module exports the SI prefixes.
 Note that this does *not* depend on any of the other SI modules -- you can use these prefixes with any system of units.

 Examples